surifirstpin/biplus_documentation/version.1/SQL Runner.md

 **7.** A maximum **Record limit** of 5000 can be fetched.

 ## Create SQL Query in Analysis

-You can make use of analysis section to create a query, and copy paste the same query in sql
+You can make use of **Analysis Section** to create a query, and copy paste the same query in sql runner area and Run it.

 ![